SwellRT/swellrt/wave/doc/swellrt/Features.md

-### Transient storage DONE
+### Transient storage

+Collaborative objects to have a transient storage area, accesible in same way the normal area.
+Data put here will be erased eventually by the server, so clients must expect it is not available always.

-### Live carets (transient storage) DONE
+### Live carets

-### Pluggable caret provider
+Render carets for online remote participants editing the same text.
+Editor clients can provide its own Javascript code to render participant's carets within the text.

-### Live Presence (transient storage) TESTING
+### Live Presence

-Trigger events to notify when remote participants of an object get online or offline.
+To know when remote participants of an object get online or offline.
 Provide profile information of these participants (name, avatar...).
-Allow to query current online status for all participants.
+Allow to know participants' profiles.
+Store presence status in transient storage of the collaborative object.

-### Swell Json API DONE
+### Swell Json API

 Provide a Json API that could be used in both GWT and pure Java platforms.
 Internally it could rely on both GWT Json utils and Gson library.
-Allow Swell's Json data type (SPrimitive) to work with this Json API seamsly.
+Allow Swell's Json data type (SPrimitive) to work with this it seamsly.

 ### Document History & Diff display